León Pacheco Solano: Biography

-In 1932 he returned to Costa Rica and served as a high school professor of French, Castilian, Literature, and esthetics and later at the University of Costa Rica.
-He worked as an opinion and literary journalist, collaborating for newspapers and magazines such as Buenos Aires' La Razón, Caracas' El Universal, Bogotá's El Tiempo, México's Novedades, Madrid's ABC, Paris' Revue de L’Amérique Latine, and the Repertorio Americano.
+In 1932, he returned to Costa Rica as a high school French, Castilian, Literature, and esthetics professor, and later at the University of Costa Rica.
+He worked as an opinion and literary journalist, collaborating for newspapers and magazines such as Buenos Aires' La Razón, Caracas' El Universal, Bogotá's El Tiempo, Mexico's Novedades, Madrid's ABC, Paris' Revue de L’Amérique Latine, and the Repertorio Americano.

 Even though he wrote a novel for the "generación del 40" (Los pantanos de infierno, which was about the banana strike of 1934), his main interest as a writer was in essay writing.
 From his studies of the French Culture he wrote Once maestros franceses (1936) and El hilo de Ariadna (1965).
 Tres ensayos apasionados: Vallejo, Unamuno, Camus (1968) and Puertas abiertas, puertas afuera (1976) were written about politics, style, and the Costa Rican identity.
 In 1972 he was awarded the Magón National Prize for Culture.